 In the development of this IAQM guidance there has been much debate over the evidence for the numbers used to define the risk categories.
-Given the state of knowledge these can only be indicative at the current time.
+These have been updated in this 2023 version, however given the state of knowledge these remain indicative at the current time.
 In particular, the evidence on the distance over which impacts may occur is limited.
-Extensive monitoring of $PM{10}$ around construction sites has occurred since the GLA Best Practice Guidance was first published.
-However, there has been little or no attempt to pull this information together.
-It is often collected on a site by site basis, by developers who have no direct interest in extending the knowledge base by publishing the findings.
+Monitoring of PM{10} and PM{25} around construction sites has continued to be undertaken since the GLA Best Practice Guidance was first published.
+Monitoring data is often collected on a site by site basis, by developers who have no direct interest in extending the knowledge base by publishing the findings.
+Although attempts have been made to pull this information together it remains unpublished at this time.